binary-com/deriv-api-docs/docs/core-concepts/websocket/index.md

 ## Why do we need WebSockets and when should we avoid them?

-WebSocket are an essential client-server communication tool.
+WebSockets are an essential client-server communication tool.
 To benefit the most from their potential, it's important to understand how they can be helpful and when it's best to avoid using them.
 It’s explained extensively in the next section.

-Use WebSocket When You Are:
+Use WebSockets in the following cases:

 1. ‍When you're developing a real-time web application.
   The most customary use of WebSocket is in real-time application development wherein it assists in a continual display of data at the client end.
 As the back-end server sends back this data continuously, a WebSocket allows uninterrupted pushing or transmitting of this data in the already open connection.
 The use of WebSockets makes such data transmission quick and leverages the application's performance.